What is Heaven Like?

 HEAVEN IS LIKE A LUCID DREAM

 They are much more realistic and consistent than most dreams.
 As you have a great deal of conscious control over the dream, it means that you can do pretty well anything you like.
-For example, in a lucid dream you may be able to fly, or run at great speed, or you can create landscapes and use your imagination to perform extraordinary feats of creativity.
+For example, in a lucid dream, you are able to fly or run at great speed, or you can create landscapes and use your imagination to do extraordinary feats of creativity.

 Now, imagine what it would be like if you could enter this state of consciousness not during sleep, but while fully awake.
 Could life in the afterlife be like this?

 Some people have trained themselves to have regular lucid dreams and deliberately exploit them.
 The world they experience in lucid dreams is as real as the one they know in waking life.
-It may be the case that some of these dreams take place in the spirit body, as several people have visited their own bedroom during a lucid dream and seen themselves asleep in bed.
+It is the case that some of these dreams take place in the spirit body, as several people have visited their own bedroom during a lucid dream and seen themselves asleep in bed.

 Lucid Dreams and Out-of-Body Experiences

-Some of the most important work in this area of research was done by Robert A. Monroe (1916-1995).
+Some of the most important works in this area of research done by Robert A. Monroe (1916-1995).
 Monroe was a regular lucid dreamer and had many out-of-body experiences (OBEs).
 In the mid-1950s, Monroe set up his own foundation, the Monroe Institute, to try to understand his experiences.
 In particular, he invented a technology, called “hemi-sync” which consisted of feeding sound into the two hemispheres of the brain to facilitate altered states of consciousness–especially OBEs.

 Monroe claims that, during his lucid dreams and OBEs, he was put in touch with the afterlife.
 He spoke of his contacts with benevolent non-physical entities whom he called “inspecs,” for intelligent species.
-He recounted his journey to the year 3500.
-He told of beneficial contacts with his former lives, all of these lives existing simultaneously in the parallel dimensions he visited.
-(Monroe discovers that his favourite inspec guide was himself, from his own future, which is now his present.
+Monroe recounted his journey to the year 3500.
+He told of beneficial contacts with his former lives, these lives existing simultaneously in the parallel dimensions he visited.
+(Monroe discovers that his favorite inspec guide was himself, from his own future, which is now his present.
 He learns that, close to the end of his life, it is he who will conduct the conversations with himself that helped him, 40 years earlier, to first navigate other dimensions of our universe.)

 Many of Monroe’s experiences follows ideas similar to those of the Spiritualists, except that they are interpreted with perhaps a more modern slant and modern-sounding names.
 For example, Monroe speaks of the “I-there,” which is much the same as the life record revealed in the “life review” described earlier.
-The “I-there” is a place where everything we have ever experienced in all our lives, in this and every other dimension, is gathered together to help us through our individual lives.
+The “I-there” is a place where everything we have ever experienced in all our lives, in this and every other dimension, is gathered together to help us through our lives.

 Monroe journeys to a place in the next world that he calls “focus 23.”
-It is here that confused spirits of the newly dead gather in order to orientate themselves.
+It is here that confused spirits of the newly dead gather to orientated themselves.
 Monroe next comes upon a place that is similar to the “halls of healing” and which he calls describes as a park Spirits are brought here to rest and prepare themselves for the next step.
 He calls this focus 27.
 Monroe claims that in the Lifeline Program at his Institute, he has trained hundreds of people to help guide the dead to that focus 27 park.

-Probably not, for in a number of cases, Monroe’s voyagers beyond the physical have been able to obtain names, addresses, and other information about the spirits of the dead whom they have helped.
+Probably not, for some, Monroe’s voyagers beyond the physical have been able to get names, addresses, and other information about the spirits of the dead whom they have helped.
 Monroe has been able to search out corroboration.

 The similarity of the after-death state and lucid dreams explains why different people describe the afterlife in different ways.
-The kinds of dreams we have depend on our memories, fears, hopes, desires, and beliefs.
+The kinds of dreams we have depended on our memories, fears, hopes, desires, and beliefs.
 And just as dreams reflect our personalities and waking beliefs, so the world we enter after death depends on what we have done and believed while alive in the physical body.

-He has, therefore, a similar face, similar speech, and a similar disposition, thus a similar moral and civil life; so that he knows no other than that he is still in the world, unless he pays attention to the things that he meets with, and to what was said to him by the angels when he was raised up–that he is now a spirit.
+He has, therefore, a similar face, similar speech, and a similar disposition, thus a similar moral and civil life; so that he knows no other than that he is still in the world unless he pays attention to the things that he meets with, and to what was said to him by the angels when he was raised up–that he is now a spirit.
 Thus one life is continued into the other, and death is only the passage.”

 EXPERIENCES OF HEAVEN